DesignerlyLoop: Forming Design Intent through Curated Reasoning for Human-LLM Alignment: Acknowledgment about the Use of LLM

-Throughout the session, Lin iteratively switches between panels, refining goals (Panel A), restructuring the conceptual map (Panel B), and interrogating or editing LLM outputs (Panel C).
+Throughout the session, Lin iteratively switches between panels, refining goals (entry panel), restructuring the conceptual map (\panelB{}), and interrogating or editing LLM outputs (\panelC{}).
 This dynamic interplay fosters not only idea generation but also reflection, traceability, and cognitive alignment across the design process.